astropy/astropy/docs/timeseries/index.rst

 Combining time series
 ---------------------

+The  :func:`~astropy.table.vstack`, and :func:`~astropy.table.hstack` functions
-Similarly to the :mod:`astropy.table` module, the :mod:`astropy.timeseries` module provides :func:`~astropy.timeseries.vstack`, and :func:`~astropy.timeseries.hstack` functions to stack time series in different ways.
+from the :mod:`astropy.table` module can be used to stack time series in different ways.

-Time series can be stacked 'vertically' or row-wise using the :func:`~astropy.timeseries.vstack` function (although note that sampled time series cannot be combined with binned time series and vice-versa)::
+Time series can be stacked 'vertically' or row-wise using the :func:`~astropy.table.vstack` function (although note that sampled time series cannot be combined with binned time series and vice-versa)::

     >>> from astropy.table import vstack